 An AFTERNOON in the science basement

-An Afternoon in the Science Basement is supported by the Institute for Molecular Medicine Finland (FIMM) and the Doctoral School in Health Sciences (DSHealth) at the University of Helsinki, and the Otto Malm Foundation.
+An Afternoon in the Science Basement is supported by the Institute for Molecular Medicine Finland (FIMM), the Doctoral School in Health Sciences (DSHealth) at the University of Helsinki, and the Otto Malm Foundation.